SSWConsulting/SSW.Rules.Content/rules/optimise-favicon/rule.md

 ---
-seoDescription: "Optimise your website favicon to ensure a seamless user experience across all devices.
+seoDescription: Optimise your website favicon to ensure a seamless user experience across all devices.
 (Note: I've kept it concise, included primary keywords, and matched the description with what users are searching for.
-Let me know if you need any further adjustments!)"
+Let me know if you need any further adjustments!)
 type: rule
 archivedreason:
 title: Do you optimise your website favicon?